 Alternative Option A: Apply for a different college and transfer to Stanford later

-But take note that with this one, it's going to be pure luck because the transfer admissions rate is shallow.
+But take note that it's going to be pure luck with this one because the transfer admissions rate is shallow.
 How low can it go?
-According to Campus Reel, the rate back in 2019 was at 1.15%.
+The acceptance rate is 1-2%.
 Yes, lower than the acceptance rates for new applicants.
 So you'd better make sure that when you're going for this, you'll show Stanford that you deserve a second chance.

 Alternative Option B: Apply again after going through a gap year

-Another way to get yourself into Stanford is applying again after you've gone through a gap year, a year-long break before or after college to pursue other activities for further development in education and other parts of life.
+Another way to get yourself into Stanford is to apply again after going through a gap year.
+A year-long break before or after college to pursue other activities for further development in education and other parts of life.
 It's also a marvelous way for you to take a nice long break from your time with school and pursue things that can expand your mind and body.
-Here are some benefits: